 We split into groups and began shoveling and sifting.
-To our pleasant surprise, the only things that were found were little skeletons of burrowing mole-crabs and large pebbles.
-Only in 1 sample out of a dozen or so did we identify something that was definitely a bit of hard black plastic.
-It was nice to know that at least on this part of the beach, there were no visible traces of plastic fragments in the sand that squished between our toes as we “panned for plastic”.
+To our pleasant surprise, the only things we found were little skeletons of burrowing mole-crabs and large pebbles.
+In just one sample out of a dozen or so did we identify something that was definitely a bit of hard black plastic.
+It was nice to know that at least on this part of the beach, there were no visible traces of plastic fragments in the sand that squished between our toes as we “panned for plastic.”

-We had a productive day and removed over 100 lbs of waste from the beach.
-Trash statistics aside, it was most rewarding for this conservationist to see an activity like this bring people together that would otherwise not have met, and to see them engaging with each other: sharing stories, trading business cards, telling jokes.
+All told, we had a productive day and removed over 100 lbs of waste from the beach.
+Statistics aside, it was most rewarding for this conservationist to see an activity like this bring together people who otherwise would not have met, and to see them engaging with each other, sharing stories, trading business cards, and telling jokes.
 Two of the guests were young environmental professionals that happened to graduate from the same school one year apart, and ended up connecting and swapping career advice.
 Another was a young girl in high school who wanted to study environmental science.
 As someone who might, in a weak moment of pessimism, mentally poo-poo the idea that a simple 2-hour beach cleanup with a dozen people could be an impactful activity, I was deeply grateful for the opportunity to find myself in a crowd who would rather spend some time in the presence of the sea than sleep in on a Saturday.

 This clean-up was organized as part of Oceanic Society’s wider Blue Habits program.
 By facilitating rewarding and meaningful ocean-centric experiences such as these, we are striving to connect, strengthen, and build a community dedicated to ocean-friendly living.

-Beach clean-ups may seem like a minute effort but can have big impacts.conducted in 2012 found that nearly 70% of Californians ranked the absence of debris and good water quality as “very important” to deciding whether or not to visit a beach.
+Beach cleanups may seem like a minute effort, but they can have big impacts.
+A study conducted in 2012 found that nearly 70% of Californians ranked the absence of debris and good water quality as “very important” to deciding whether or not to visit a beach.
 Clean beaches not only provide social, cultural, and aesthetic benefits that can help motivate pro-ocean action, but also translate into economic benefits through tourism, too.